-The South Asia Initiative is an inter-divisional effort UCSD to promote discussion and exchange about South Asia.
+The South Asia Initiative is an independent inter-divisional effort at UCSD to promote discussion and exchange about South Asia.
 We support research, bring speakers, and sponsor courses toward an undergraduate minor in South Asian Studies.
-We host a weekly seminar Thursday afternoons from 4-6 pm.
-Our Steering Committee members are: Vineet Bafna, CSE; Prashant Bharadwaj, Economics, Lilly Irani, Communications; Vish Krishnan, Rady School, Steve Parish, Anthropology, Kamala Visweswaran, Ethnic Studies.
+We host weekly seminars and round table discussions on Thursday afternoons.
+Our Steering Committee members are: Vineet Bafna, CSE; Prashant Bharadwaj, Economics; Lilly Irani, Communication; Vish Krishnan, Rady School, Steve Parish, Anthropology, Kamala Visweswaran, Ethnic Studies.
 Contact us to learn more, or join us at one of our events this quarter.